-To find your max heart rate, subtract your age from 220 and then apply the percentages.
-So someone who is 30 years old would have these targets.
+The most basic way to find your max heart rate is to subtract your age from 220 and then apply the percentages.
+So someone who is 30 years old would have these targets:

-If you don't have a heart rate monitor, check your breathing.
-If you can chat with your friend via Zoom while you're in the middle of your HIIT workout, you likely have enough energy to increase your output and speed up your heart rate.
+If you don't have a heart rate monitoring device, you can monitor your effort by checking your breathing instead.
+If you can chat with your friend while you're in the middle of your HIIT workout, you likely have enough energy to increase your output and speed up your heart rate.

 How long should you stay in the high heart rate zone?

-According to Tate, when you're at your peak performance, you're in the heart rate zone.
-Throughout a 45 minute to one-hour workout, she says you should spend 10 to 20 solid minutes at high-intensity levels to see results.
-"You burn more calories per minute than with the lower heart rate workouts, as you are covering more distance per minute,” she shares.
+According to Tate, when you're at your peak performance, you're in the top heart rate zone.
+Throughout a 45-minute to one-hour workout, she says you should spend 10 to 20 solid minutes at high-intensity levels to see results.
+"You burn more calories per minute than with the lower heart rate workouts," she shares.

 However, there are two times when this is difficult: when you're first starting out and when you're an advanced athlete.
 Newbies may struggle to push themselves to an uncomfortable level, while experienced fitness enthusiasts will have to exert much more energy to reach those sky-high BPMs.
-Lindsay Ogden, personal trainer and small group program manager for Life Time health clubs, recommends beginning with shorter high-intensity intervals and longer low-intensity intervals so you can get through the workout.
+Ogden recommends beginning with shorter high-intensity intervals and longer low-intensity intervals so you can get through the workout.